stoating/usermanager-overkill/readme.md

     - add the the necessary secrets (KEY USERNAME HOST)
     - KEY is the private key

-## notes

-- OS:
-  - windows:
-    - start WSL2
-    - from WSL2, clone the repository
-    - do _not_ clone to windows and mount the files in WSL2
-  - other platforms:
-    - you'll probably be fine

-## todo
+## thanks

-- make amazing documentation
-- add tests
+- A good amount of the current server-setup, filewatcher, time, and logging came from [Biff](/https://github.com/jacobobryant/biff).
+Thanks Biff ([Jacob Bryant](/https://github.com/jacobobryant))!
+If you want to build something with more batteries included and good documentation, check his project out.
+- Also thank you to [Sean Corfield](/https://github.com/seancorfield) for the initial [User Manager](/https://github.com/seancorfield/usermanager-example).

-## future
+## next steps

 - update front-end to clojurescript
+- actually do tests...
 - shadow-cljs
 - reagent
 - re-frame
 - electric clojure
+- rama
 - add security with buddy
 - add mail
 - add login
 - add roles
 - add websockets
+- server creation automation with terraform
-- server setup automation
+- server setup automation with ansible